 - Avoid Olympic plates – these are great for deadlifts but are really uncomfortable for push-ups.

 The second common way of adding weight to push-ups is using a loaded backpack.
 This is a fairly decent way of doing weighted push-ups, but I don’t like it for two reasons:

 - Large backpacks may move around your back, making the exercise really uncomfortable.
 You could tighten the straps to keep the backpack in place, but this would make putting the backpack on more difficult.

 - Your backpack may rip under the weight unless it’s super-strong.

 I’d say that the backpack variation would work the best for lighter weights.
 However, as you start needing more weight, you should switch to another method – preferably, dip belt push-ups.

-Weighted vests basically are a more convenient alternative to backpacks.
-They are easy to put on, are fairly sturdy, and don’t slide around as you push up.
+Weight vests basically are a more convenient alternative to backpacks.
+They are easy to put on, are fairly sturdy, and don’t slide around.

-With that said, vests have a few issues too:
+With that said, a weight vest has a few issues too:

 - Although some vests do allow you to swap out the weights for heavier ones, there is only so much weight you can add to them.